 - Buses 24 and 45 stop Ste Catherine.

 Love this?
-Explore the entire list of things to do in Bordeaux before you plan your trip.
+Explore the entire list of places to visit in Bordeaux before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Bordeaux and book an accommodation of your choice.

 89.56% of people who visit Bordeaux include Rue Ste.
 Catherine in their plan

 51.96% of people start their Rue Ste.
 Catherine visit around 11 AM - 12 PM